abhijitcr/Assignments/README.md

-# This repository contains comprehensive details of assignments submitted to ExcelR.
+# This repository contains comprehensive details of assignments submitted by me to ExcelR.

 # List of Assignments
 Basic Statistics_Level 1 - Uploaded